flexcomng/bench/README.md

 When the setup is complete, you will be able to access the system at `http://<your-server-ip>`, wherein you can use the administrator password to login.

+### Revert to Older Version Tags

+Do you have Frappe and ERPnext installed already?

+If so, do some git checkout on both of the applications.

+Navigate to both Frappe and ERPnext

+$ git fetch --all --tags --prune
+$ git checkout tags/v(7.2.22/or any)

+Then run the following commands in frappe-bench directory:

+$ bench build
+$ bench migrate
+$ bench restart

 #### Troubleshooting

 In case the setup fails, the log file is saved under `/tmp/logs/install_bench.log`.
 You may then: